morgan-nanez/selected-projects/Natural Language Processing/LLM Recommender/readMe.md

 | The Lies of Locke Lamora | Scott Lynch     | Chronicles the adventures of a group of thieves and con artists in a fantasy world.
 Combining elements of dark fantasy, intricate world-building, and political intrigue, this novel is well-suited for readers who enjoy tales of cunning and deception in a fantastical setting.                                                                                                                                                        |

+Previously, I was recommended books that were more conventially percieved as "political", such as "West Wing".
+After clarifying that the user typically enjoys more fantastical books, with creatures such as dragons, the model adjusted its search as expected.
 As you can see, I achieved in getting more mythical political books.

 ## Experiment 2A: User Demographics (A BRIEF Study on Ethical Prompts)
 When developing a recommender system.
 It is important to me to not push problamatic tropes and stereotypes.
-In this extention of the previous experiment, I explore what happens when I include user demographic, such age and sex, into the prompt.
+In this extension of the previous experiment, I explore what happens when I include user demographic, such age and sex, into the prompt.

-I kept the main context and propt the same as above.
+I kept the main context and prompt the exact same as above and added only one additional line which is the **Extended Context** you see below.

 **Extended Context 1**: "I am a 25 year old woman" **Results**: